stef-cruz/our_neighbourhood/README.md

 #### Events page

-Filter by category and upcoming events (event date is greater than today).
+The user can filter by category and upcoming events (where event date is greater than today).
 <img src="https://github.com/stefcruz/ci_milestone4/blob/master/readme/filter-dropdown.png" width="200">

 Filter example, filtering by category Arts.
 <img src="https://github.com/stefcruz/ci_milestone4/blob/master/readme/filter.png" width="300">

-Search functionality that filters by title and description.
+The search functionality searches the keyword that matches the event title or description.
 <img src="https://github.com/stefcruz/ci_milestone4/blob/master/readme/search.png" width="450">

 View event detail, where only the user who created the event is able to see the buttons edit or delete event.